Euro FX Futures Analysis for Today | Forexlive

 Why Bullish Above:

-If Euro FX Futures rise above 1.0293, the price would surpass the VWAP from January 10, signaling renewed bullish momentum.
-This level indicates a potential shift in sentiment, making it a strong threshold for long positions.
+If Euro FX Futures rise above 1.03435, the price will break above the Value Area High (VAH) of January 10, confirming bullish momentum and creating an opportunity for long positions.

 Bullish Profit Targets for Euro FX Futures Today:

+- 1.0348 – A nearby level for partial profit-taking, reflecting early resistance.

-- 1.03405 – Just below the VAH of January 9, an extended target for swing trades.
+- 1.03894 – Just below the Value Area Low (VAL) of January 6, an extended target for bullish trades.

 Why Bearish Below: